nirus/svg-featured-image/README.md

 ## SVG featured Image (Wordpress Plugin)

-Set SVG as a featured image in Wordpress for social sharing
+Use featured SVG image of a post or page as thumbnails to your posts & shares on social network.

 **Description:**
 Currently social networks have limitations on their thumbnail image formats.
 SVG images are not allowed as thumbnail.